 Public schools in Pittsburgh

 Pittsburgh’s public schools generally have a good reputation, though naturally some outperform others.
 Since school attendance is assigned based on residential zones, it’s a good idea to do thorough research before deciding where to live.
 If unsure about a school, parents should check its Pennsylvania System of School Assessment (PSSA) score, which measures reading, writing, mathematics and science achievements.

 Charter and magnet schools

 Like public schools, charter and magnet schools receive state funding.
-However, they are generally considered to be more culturally diverse, offering a more personalised education.
-Charter schools follow the state curriculum but are self-managed, meaning they are typically more innovative and flexible than traditional public schools.
+However, they are generally considered more culturally diverse, offering a more personalised educational approach.
+Charter schools follow the state curriculum but are self-managed, meaning they are typically more innovative and flexible in their teaching styles than traditional public schools.
 Magnet schools, on the other hand, have specialised curricula in fields such as the arts, science and languages.

 Private schools in Pittsburgh

-There are a number of private schools in Pittsburgh offering high standards of education.
+There are several private schools in Pittsburgh offering an excellent standard of education.
 These schools are often based on alternative education models, such as Montessori or Waldorf, or are religious schools.

-Unlike public schools, private schools charge fees, so expats planning on taking this route should ensure there’s room in the budget.
-A distinct advantage of private schools is that they aren’t zoned, so families have more options of where to live.
+Unlike public schools, private schools charge fees, so newcomers planning on taking this route should ensure there’s enough in their budget for it.
+A distinct advantage of private schools is that they aren’t zoned, so families have more options when it comes to choosing where to live.

 Pittsburgh provides an extensive range of educational services and support for students with special needs in public schools.
 These services include learning, emotional, autistic, life-skills and multiple-disabilities support.

 Outside the public school system, the city has a few exceptional private schools that offer inclusive education.
 Pittsburgh also has several schools that cater to specific disabilities, such as schools for the deaf, the blind, and students with other special education needs.